 1. Music for Mateship

-On ANZAC day many musicians will be leading The Last Post and Reveille from the end of their driveway.
-If you have a musician in your home have a look at this site.
+On ANZAC day, some musicians will be playing The Last Post and Reveille from the end of their driveway.
+If you have a musician in your home, have a look at this site.
 It gives you sheet music for a range of instruments as well as a letter to let your neighbours know of your plans.
-Be ready just before 6 am on Thursday the 25th. https://musicformateship.org/ If you are not musical there is also a download of The Last Post which you can listen to.
+Be ready just before 6 am on Friday, the 25th. https://musicformateship.org/ If you are not musical, there is also a download of The Last Post, which you can listen to.

 2. Watch the dawn service at 4:30 am or 9 am service LIVE on the ABC